autonlab/pmx_aaai_fss_2022/index.md

 The symposium will feature poster sessions along with sessions of talks, organized by topic area, to present submitted work.
 AI for PMx is intended to be an **in-person** event.
 More details will be posted here as they become available.

 - **Important Dates**
-    - Sunday, August 21st 11:59PM AoE (UTC -12): **Submissions due**
+    - August 27th 11:59PM AoE (UTC -12): **Submissions due**
-    - September 8th: Authors notified
+    - September 11th: Authors notified
     - September 22nd: Final papers due
     - September 23rd: Registration deadline for the symposium
     - November 17-19th: Symposium takes place at Westin Arlington Gateway in Arlington, Virginia
 - **Submission Requirements**
-    - Unpublished works.
-Page limits include references.
+    - Unpublished works
-        - Main Track: manuscripts up to a maximum of **6 pages in length**.
+        - Main Track: manuscripts up to a maximum of **6 pages in length** plus one extra page for references.
-        - Student Track: abstracts up to a maximum of **2 pages in length**.
+        - Student Track: abstracts up to a maximum of **2 pages in length** including references.
     - All submissions must use the [2022 AAAI AuthorKit][1]
-    - All submissions will be blind reviewed.
+    - All submissions will be double-blind reviewed
-    - Submit papers to [EasyChair][2]
+    - Submit papers via [EasyChair][2]
-    - A proceedings of all accepted papers will be published
+    - Proceedings of all accepted Main Track papers will be published
-    - Submission date **August 21st AoE**
+    - Submission date **August 27th AoE**
 - **Accepted Talks and Poster Sessions**
-    - For both Main and Student Tracks, the Program Committee will decide whether each accepted submission will be scheduled for a poster session, oral presentation (15mins talk + 5mins Q/A), or both.
+    - For both Main and Student Tracks, the Program Committee will decide whether each accepted submission will be scheduled for a poster or oral presentation (20 minutes including Q&A), or both.
 - **Keynote Speakers**
     - TBD speaker from academic sector
     - TBD speaker from government sector